 Up until this weekend, we missed like three opportunities we had set aside to see Moana.
 I wanted to remedy that for the girls (and selfishly, me, too) because everybody told me how good it was and how addictive the soundtrack is.
 They.Were.Right.
+So, I thought A MOANA free printable was in order.

 We were sent a sneak peek Blu-ray + DVD + Digital HD copy this week and set aside Saturday afternoon to watch it together.
 All six of us sat and watched and really enjoyed it.
 My favorite part of the experience was my newly turned 5 year old explaining the movie to me.
 And, to my surprise, explaining it very well!